 Chess Fortress #5 – Stalemate

 To make sure your experience with the bishop endgames is complete, I found one more example, that is less likely to be encountered, still, it is important to better understand fortresses.

 Once again White is unable to make any progress because of the stalemate threat.
-Interestingly, if we added more pawns to this chain (White pawn on e4, Black pawn on e5; White pawn on d3, Black pawn on d4) it wouldn’t change the evaluation: the position we see is a fortress!
+Interestingly, if we added more pawns to this chain (White pawn on e4, the Black pawn on e5; the White pawn on d3, the Black pawn on d4) it wouldn’t change the evaluation: the position we see is a fortress!

 Now, as you have understood and remembered my previous examples, you definitely know more about fortresses than the majority of your opponents.

 It will pay off shortly.
 You will save more games, and draw instead of losing interior positions.
 This will help you to add up those Elo points or perhaps even collect a few more trophies!